RobinDenz1/contsurvplot/README.md

 The main paper associated with this R-Package is:

-Robin Denz, Nina Timmesfeld.
-(2022) Visualizing the Causal Effect of a Continuous Variable on a Time-To-Event Outcome.
-ARXIV SOON
+Robin Denz, Nina Timmesfeld (2022).
+Visualizing the Causal Effect of a Continuous Variable on a Time-To-Event Outcome. arXiv:2208.04644v1

 In addition, some relevant literature can be found in the documentation pages.